AltBeacon/android-beacon-library/autobind.md

 1. Delete any references to `BackgroundPowerSaver`
 2. Switch to using the autobind methods `startRangingBeacons(...)` and `startMontioring(...)` that automatically construct a `BackgroundPowerSaver` internally if one does not yet exist.

+There are subtle changes with the initial background state when using autobind.
+If you use autobind methods to start ranging or monitoring from `Application.onCreate` or any method in its call stack, then the library will start scanning in background mode.
+If you initiate scanning at any other time (from a custom service or from an activity or fragment) then the library will start out in foreground mode provided that the screen is on.
+Previously, the library always started out in foreground mode unless using `RegionBootstrap`, in which case it started out in background mode.

-#### Migrating code that manually changes backgroundMode
+#### Migrating code that manually changes background mode
 `
-Apps that manually change background mode with calls to `setBackgroundMode(...)` will no longer be able to do so with the new autobind methods.
-Consider removing these calls and allowing the library to automatically switch between background and foreground mode.
-If the goal is to standardize the scan periods between foreground and background, you may set those scan periods to be the same.
+Apps that manually change background mode with calls to `setBackgroundMode(...)` will no longer be able to do so with the new autobind methods as the library will override the background mode with automatic switching.
+Consider removing these calls and use the autobind methods that allow the library to automatically switch between background and foreground mode.
+If the goal is to standardize the scan periods between foreground and background, you may set those scan periods to be the same so it doesn't matter whether the library is in foreground or background mode.

 #### Why is this changing?